leifliddy/usb-watchdog/README.md

 **ping/hearbeat:** ['0x1e', '0x00']
 **restart:** ['0xff', '0x55']

 If the device doesn't receive a ping/heartbeat message within a ```5 minute / 300 second``` period, the relays will be triggered, causing the system to reboot.
-After a ping/heartbeat is sent to the usb watchdog device, a read operation is perform on the device to confirm that is actually recieved the command.
+After a ping/heartbeat is sent to the usb watchdog device, a read operation is perform on the device to confirm that it recieved the command.
 If these values differ, an error message will display stating that the TX and RX values differ.

 This script requiress the ```pyusb``` python library to run.